 Each survey must be accompanied by a brief report.
-This report must be prepared on the MHPC Architectural Survey Report Form (Appendix V) in accordance with and meet the Secretary of the Interior's Standards for Identification and the Secretary of the Interior's Guidelines for Identification (Appendix II).
-Please consult the Standards and Guidelines for more information on what information should be provided in the report.
+This report must be prepared on the MHPC Architectural Survey Report Form (Appendix V) in accordance and meet the Secretary of the Interiors Standards for Identification and the Secretary of the Interior's Guidelines for Identification (Appendix II).

-Title/Header Provide the title of the report and location of project.
+Title/Header Provide the title of the report, location of project, and the MDOT PIN number.
 Author Provide the name, address, phone number and e-mail for the author of the report.

-Agency Provide the name, address, phone number and e-mail for the sponsoring organization.

-Date: Provide the dates from when the project was started up through when the report was written and/or revised and submitted.

-Level Reconnaissance or Intensive

-Name of surveyors Provide contact information for each surveyor, if different from author.

-Continuing project?
-Please indicate if this is a continuing project, and if so, how it relates to previous efforts.
-List the name of any related projects.
+Agency Provide the name, address, phone number and e-mail for the sponsoring agency (MDOT) Date: Provide the dates from when the project was started up through when the report was written and/or revised and submitted.
+Level Reconnaissance or Intensive Name of surveyors author.
+Provide contact information for each surveyor, if different from Continuing project?
+Please indicate if this is a continuing project, and if so, how it relates previous efforts.
+List any related PIN #'s.